 Overview

-The page includes a graph that lists how many base suppliers are exposed to the risk companies per tier.
+The page includes a graph showing how many base suppliers are exposed to risk companies per tier, along with a table providing more detail about each base supplier's exposures.

-The table has 4 columns:
+The table has the following columns:

 Exposure Level indicates whether the base supplier in question is a site or a site group.